Optimal Dose

 “The design is very bright and clean” was one of the comments.

-Onboarding is one of the essential phases in an app user’s journey.
-I built this process to explain to users what to expect and adding icons that will help with navigation once the profile is setup.
+Onboarding is a crucial phase in an app user's journey.
+I developed this process to guide users on what to expect and included icons to assist with navigation once their profiles are set up.

-Below is the high-fidelity happy path and video posted on Vimeo.
+Below is the high-fidelity happy path and a video posted on Vimeo.

 SignIn